flan/staticdhcpd/libpydhcpserver/doc/api/index.rst

 Private API
 -----------
-You'll pretty much never need to touch any of this, unless you're tracking down a bug or extending *libpydhcpserver*.
+You'll pretty much never need to touch any of this, unless you're tracking down a bug or modifying *libpydhcpserver*.

 Constants